 Key faculty and staff in each school have been formally trained in TBRI, an attachment-based, trauma-informed intervention that is designed to meet the complex needs of vulnerable children.
 Developed by the Karyn Purvis Institute of Child Development, the intervention is based on years of attachment, sensory processing, and neuroscience research, however, the heartbeat of TBRI is connection.
 At Empowered Parenting (hosted the first Wednesday of every month at 8 a.m. in the Chapel- lower school building), parents will learn principles of empowerment, connection, and correction and how to apply them in everyday life.

-- April 1 - Scripting Behaviors: Bringing it All Together
+- April 8 - Bringing It All Together

 - How does trauma affect a child's brain?

 - What are the various forms of trauma that can impact children today?